Reading Time: 6 minutes

 What Employees Require to Build Trust in an Organization

 • Social Responsibility – Edelman’s Trust Barometer’s 2022 Special Report on Trust in the Workplace (7) found that companies and CEOs that are most trusted can impact change on global issues.
 These organizations and the people who oversee them are known as societal leaders.
 According to the special report, employees view their employer as the stronghold of truth and consider the workplace necessary for civility and community.
 Employees want to address societal problems in the workplace and strengthen their job (and employers) to be effective in society.
 They expect their employer to model the behavior they most desire (e.g., truth, taking a stand civilly, acting when needed, celebrating, and recognizing employees, etc.).
-They believe that trust starts from within the workplace and carries from there into the bigger global picture.
+They believe that trust begins within the workplace and extends from there into the broader global picture.

 • Having a Voice and Taking Action Taking action is another area that helps build a strong and trusting corporate culture.
 It also encourages everyone to help by educating them about issues or causes, raising awareness for causes that matter most to them, and taking a stand when needed.
 When employees use their voice, whether in a big or small way, to help others, themselves, issues, or causes, they can influence others to advance an issue or cause that they care about.
 When a corporation uses its voice, the positive impacts are amplified.
-Employees build trust by being encouraged to raise awareness, ask for assistance, and love seeing leaders, coworkers, and organizations who not only hear but take action.
-Whether it’s a need they have personally, a team issue that needs resolution, or a global problem that needs attention, employees want to know employers have their back.
+Employees build trust by being encouraged to raise awareness, ask for assistance, and love seeing leaders, coworkers, and organizations who not only hear but also take action.
+Whether it’s a need they have personally, a team issue that needs resolution, or a global problem that needs attention, employees want to know employers have their backs.

 Measuring Trust